javascript-tutorial/en.javascript.info/6-data-storage/02-localstorage/article.md

 Please note that both key and value must be strings.

-If we any other type, like a number, or an object, it gets converted to string automatically:
+If we want any other type, like a number, or an object, it gets converted to string automatically:

 ```js run
 sessionStorage.user = {name: "John"};